xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 Very similar the enh profile, extending the MPLS scale from 8k to 20k counters (4k for ARP/ND) and at the expense of the L2 counters (no L2 with this one).

+Note: This profiles is not needed for J2 based systems {: .notice--info}

 ### tcam acl-prefix

 <div class="highlighter-rouge">